dimasdompit/Blanja-Backend/README.md

 Project name is a Blanja-API

-Blanja-API is API for E-Commerce App
+Blanja-API is a RESTful API for E-Commerce App

 ## Built with